solvosci/slv-manufacture/mrp_project_analytic/readme/DESCRIPTION.rst

 analytic account is automatically set.
 Also adds a new check that identifies those debit journal items linked to MRP consume moves that are actually come from child productions.
+It also adds a new check that identifies those journal items linked to MRP moves that has been unbuilt.